GoogleCloudPlatform/community/tutorials/bigtable-stackdriver/index.md

 ## Objectives

 1. Install Jupyter and the Python Stackdriver dependencies
-1. Explore basic plotting of Cloud Bigtable metrics during an autoscaling event
+1. Explore basic plotting of Cloud Bigtable metrics during an scaling event

 ## Costs